 ANZUP Cancer Trials Group Ltd is the peak urogenital and prostate cancer cooperative trials group in the region.
 The organisational structure of ANZUP reflects its corporate governance and operational areas of responsibility.

 The Board comprises the Directors of the Company and is responsible for financial management and corporate governance of the Company.
 Its roles are to set the strategic direction, to appoint its CEO and to provide guidance and oversight to the management of the Company and its governance.
 The Board consists of five elected Directors and four Appointed Directors.
 The Board meets approximately every two months and where possible one face-to-face meeting annually.

-The Governance Committee is appointed by the Board to assist it to fulfill its responsibilities and to ensure that the Board fulfills its legal, ethical, and functional responsibilities through adequate governance policy development, recruitment strategies, monitoring of Board activities, and evaluation of Board members’ performance.
+The Governance Committee is appointed by the Board to assist it to fulfil its responsibilities and to ensure that the Board fulfils its legal, ethical, and functional responsibilities through adequate governance policy development, recruitment strategies, monitoring of Board activities, and evaluation of Board members’ performance.